-As a result of successfully completing Computer Keyboarding 1, students will:
+As a result of successfully completing Computer Keyboarding 2 Online, you will:

-- Type a minimum of 37 wpm on a 5-minute timed writing with 5 or fewer errors. - Demonstrate good work habits, acceptable typing technique, and skill in using a computer and printer. - Recognize, evaluate, and correct errors in content and format of documents. - Demonstrate skill in language arts, including word division, proofreading, punctuation, grammar, spelling, and keyboard composing. - Produce mailable business documents including letters, tables, reports, and memos using Microsoft Word.
+- Type a minimum of 47 wpm on a 5-minute timed writing with 5 or fewer errors. - Demonstrate good work habits, acceptable typing technique, and skill in using the computer and printer. - Recognize, evaluate, and correct errors in content and format of documents. - Demonstrate skill in language arts, including word division, proofreading, punctuation, grammar, spelling, and keyboard composing. - Produce mailable business documents including letters, tables, reports, and memos using Microsoft Word.